-The memo, which was first reported by NBC News, argues that the U.S. government can legally use drone strikes to kill American citizens without due process if they are determined to be high-ranking al-Qaeda officials who show “an imminent threat of violent attack against the United States.”
+The memo, which was first reported by NBC News, argues that the United States government can legally use drone strikes to kill American citizens without due process if they are determined to be high-ranking al-Qaeda officials who show "an imminent threat of violent attack against the United States."

 But for a politician who made his name in the state Senate by fiercely advocating reforms to the justice system — including mandatory recordings of all police interrogations and confessions in capital murder cases — and later decried the Patriot Act as an assault to civil liberties, Obama's defense of such drone attacks represents a remarkable departure from principles he championed not long ago.

 As early as 2002, Obama was publicly carving out a decidedly progressive stance on these issues, using a Chicago television appearance to defend the civil liberties of American terror suspects who were being detained indefinitely without charges.

 "There always has been a distinction between citizens and non-citizens," he said.
 "It means something to be a citizen.
 And that's important."

 "I'm always more concerned about encroachment on civil rights or civil liberties that apply selectively to people.
 When they apply to everybody, there tends to be a majoritarian check," Obama added.